 - 4. Prepare a fire in a charcoal grill and let the coals burn to a gray ash with a faint red glow, or until you can hold your hand 3 to 4 inches above the fire for no more than 6 seconds.

 - 5. Brush both sides of the baby back ribs with the barbecue sauce and place the ribs, meat side down, over the coals.
-Grill the ribs, basting the top side several times, until slightly charred, 10 to 15 minutes.
+Grill the ribs, basting the top-facing side several times, until slightly charred, 10 to 15 minutes.
 Turn the slab of ribs and liberally baste the cooked side.
 Treat the slab gingerly, so as not to lose any of the luscious meat to the flames of the grill.
 Close the lid of the grill and cook the ribs, basting often, 10 to 15 minutes longer.
 Cut the slabs into individual ribs, pile them onto a large platter, and serve warm.

 Recipe Testers Reviews